EvanWall/errorXML/README.md

 For Jade Robot Developers ONLY
 ==============================

-Scratch:

 Force an Error to See how the Error Data is produced.

-This Project was Created for developers ONLY and should be removed.

 ### Project Information
 ```